nicolaslopezj/meteor-apollo-accounts/README.md

 # Methods

 Meteor accounts methods, client side only.
+All methods are promises.

 #### loginWithPassword